econpiyush/econpiyush.github.io/_pages/about.md

       <a href="https://www.dropbox.com/scl/fi/gw2mrddljugt1yfmnb4a0/JMP_Contributions.pdf?rlkey=ei5fgowgz17orms5wsxq5ffcr&st=1kp29tg3&dl=0" style="color: #2c5aa0; text-decoration: none; font-size: 0.92em;">Summary of Contributions</a>
     </div>
     <div style="color: #333; line-height: 1.4; font-size: 0.9em;">
       <strong style="color: #000;">Abstract:</strong> This paper estimates the effects of price controls and cost controls on healthcare service quantity and their role in the spatial restructuring of physician markets.
-Exploiting quasi-experimental variation from telehealth parity laws and broadband internet, I find that price floors and ceilings generally increase service quantity, while cost parity reduces it, with effects amplified by broadband access.
+Exploiting quasi-experimental variation from telehealth parity laws and broadband internet, I find that price floors and ceilings increase service quantity, while cost parity reduces it, with these effects amplified progressively with increased broadband access.
 In non-metro areas, these regulations improve efficiency by increasing quantity while reducing physician density.
     </div>
   </div>